I-90 Application to Extend/ Replace Permanent Resident Card

 Time to Renew Your Green Card?
 Call Us.

 Filling out applications may seem easy but remember that any wrong steps taken would be harmful to your case and your status.
-For legal assistance to file Form I-90, appeal a denial, or to remove conditions on a 2-year Green Card, connect with Aratta Law Firm in Glendale today at (818) 550-1111.
+For legal assistance to file Form I-90, appeal a denial, or to remove conditions on a 2-year Green Card, connect with a Glendale immigration attorney at Aratta Law Firm today at (818) 550-1111.